 - Compare estimates: Compare your estimates to industry norms and the estimates of other experts.
 This will assist you in ensuring the accuracy of your estimations.

 - Keep track of changes: Keep note of any scope or time frame modifications as the project develops and modify your estimations as necessary.

 - Get feedback: Ask for feedback from stakeholders and team members throughout the estimation process.
 This will help ensure that everyone is on the same page and that the estimates are realistic.

-Time estimation is a crucial component of project management and may be the difference between a project being successful and staying within budget and timeline constraints.
-Project managers can predict the time required for any project with accuracy if they have the correct plan and methodology.
-Project managers may develop a time estimating plan that will help them manage their projects more effectively and assure successful project completion by using the advice provided in this article.
+Time estimation is a critical component of project management and can make the difference between a successful project and one that is on budget and schedule.
+With the right plan and methodology, project managers can accurately predict the time required for any project.
+Using the advice in this article, project managers can develop a time estimation plan that will help them manage their projects more effectively and ensure successful project completion.